smoeding/puppet-bind/REFERENCE.md

 ### <a name="dnssec_key"></a>`dnssec_key`

-*Caution*: This functionality is in beta and is subject to change.
-The design and code is less mature than other features.

-*Notice*: Automatic key rollover using this type is deprecated and will be removed .
-Use `bind::dnssec-policy` to define a DNSSEC policy (available with Bind 9.16) and let Bind handle the work instead of Puppet.
+*Notice*: Automatic key rollover using this type is not thoroughly tested.
+Use `bind::dnssec-policy` to define a DNSSEC policy (available with Bind 9.16) and let Bind handle the heavy lifting instead of Puppet.

 All intervals are interpreted as seconds if no unit is given.
 The following interval units can be used: `y` (year), `mo` (months), `w`